-Fig. 13.13 This move is implied by the hexagon equation.
-(Similar with the straight line f going under the other two, and similar if the left-to-right slope of f is negative instead of positive.). (d) Use the result of Fig. 13.13 along with completeness and the R-matrix to demonstrate Fig. 13.9.
-This exercise shows that equalities like those shown in Fig. 13.8 and 13.9 are not indpendent assumptions but can be derived from the planar algebra and the definition of an R-matrix satisfying the hexagon.
-Seeking Isotopy1 When we discussed knot invariants, like the Kauffman bracket invariant, we were allowed to deform a knot in arbitrary ways so long as we didn't cut any strands2.
+Fig. 13.14 This move is implied by the hexagon equation.
+(Similar with the straight line f going under the other two, and similar if the left-to-right slope of f is negative instead of positive.). (c) Use Fig. 13.14 to show the equality on the right of Fig. 13.9.

+(d) Use the result of Fig. 13.14 along with completeness and the R-matrix to demonstrate Fig. 13.10.

+This exercise shows that equalities like those shown in Fig. 13.9 and 13.10 are not indpendent assumptions but can be derived from the planar algebra and the definition of an R-matrix satisfying the hexagon.
+Seeking Isotopy When we discussed knot invariants, like the Kauffman bracket invariant, we were allowed to deform a knot in arbitrary ways so long as we didn't cut any strands.
 This is what we called isotopy invariance.
-We would very much like the diagramatic rules of our topological theories to obey isotopy invariance.
-However, as we discussed in section 12.3 we should really only expect invariance under a more limited set of moves which we called causal isotopy.
-Fortunately, in many cases we can make some small changes to normalizations to remove some impediments to isotopy invariance.
-Let us first examine where the most obvious problem lies.
-For a nice topological theory (meaning one with full planar isotopy for a planar theory, or regular isotopy for a 2+1 dimensional theory) we would want to have the so-called zig-zag identity shown in Fig. 14.1 (which is not a property of theories having only causal isotopy invariance as mentioned in Fig. 12.35).
-Unfortunately, a set of F matrices (even if they satisfy the pentagon self-consistency condition Eq.
+We would very much like the diagramatic rules of our topological theories to obey such isotopy invariance.
+However, as we discussed in section 12.3 we really only expect invariance under a more limited set of moves which we called causal isotopy.
+In this chapter we take steps to achieve the higher level of isotopy invariance that we want in order to construct knot and link invariants.
+We have already established the invariance of our rules under certain Reidermeister moves (see Figs. 13.9 and 13.10 and exercise 13.4).
+However, there is one much more crucial move that we need to have our theory.
+Whether we are considering a planar theory or a 2+1 dimensional theory, isotopy invariance requires the so-called zig-zag identity shown in Fig. 14.1, which is not a property of theories having only causal isotopy invariance as shown in Fig. 12.35.
+Unfortunately, a set of F-matrices (even if they satisfy the pentagon self-consistency condition Eq.
 9.7) does not generically satisfy this zigzag identity Fig. 14.1.
 To see this, consider the manipulations shown in Fig. 14.2.
 With the physics normalization of diagrams we have been using, the zig-zag identity does not hold.

-Fig. 14.2 Straightening a zig-zag wiggle incurs a factor of F using physics normalization of diagrams.
+Fig. 14.2 Straightening a zig-zag incurs a factor of F using physics normalization of diagrams.
 The left of this diagram is the same as the left of Fig. 14.1.
 In the first step we use an F-move on the lower part of the diagram.
 We then use orthogonality of the tree to remove the small a bubble.
 This part of the diagram is just Fig. 12.18.
 Thus this small a bubble can be removed.
 We conclude that with the physics normalization we cannot satisfy the zig-zag identity Fig. 14.1.
-14.1 Isotopy Normalization of Diagrams To fix the zig-zag problem, we take a cue from the Kauffman bracket invariant and change our definition of diagrams just by a small bit.
-In

-1This chapter continues the development of the diagrammatic algebra in some detail.
-Those who would like a brief and easier (albeit not as general) introduction to diagrammatic algebra should go straight to chapter 16.
-2 Meaning regular isotopy - i.e., we should treat strings as ribbons.
+This chapter continues the development of the diagrammatic algebra in some detail.
+Those who would like a brief and easier (albeit not as general) introduction to diagrammatic algebra should go straight to chapter 16. $^{2}$ Meaning regular isotopy - i.e., we should treat strings as ribbons.
 See section 2.2.1.